arminamiridarban/Business-Canvas/README.md

 ## Introduction

 The Digital Business Canvas is a sophisticated web application aimed at helping entrepreneurs and small businesses strategically map out their business models.
 Unlike typical business tools, this application integrates advanced database interactions and dynamic web features to provide a comprehensive platform for business planning and analysis.
+By using this web-application, user would be allowed to map all his/her business and have a better understanding of each layer of their project.
+Moreover, the user is allowed to map their adverseries in the market and understand the underlining and briliance of their project among their opponents.

 ## Distinctiveness and Complexity